 🌡 Kodama Trinus will print anywhere between 195-210C (383F-410F) with its Direct Drive but I find I get better quality prints at 200C (392F).

 🌡 CraftUnique CraftBot2 will print anywhere in the recommended temperature happily all day long and never make a fuss.
 Stringing issues creep in at above 205C (401F) so I prefer keeping it at around 195C (383F).

 The filament itself is neither too hard or too soft to be fed through a Bowden setup without skipping or chewing through the filament like I’ve experienced with cheaper no-name brands and also some higher priced brands, too.
 Altogether this makes Fillamentum an easy and affordable filament to use as an everyday printing option.

 Prices in the U.K. from Spannerhands come in at a very reasonable £26 for a single spool including Next Day shipping within the U.K. They come in 1kg spools but only 750g of filament and they don’t try to hide it, clearly displaying both the filament weight and the spool weight in the product description.

 Lists & Tables: 3D Printing Filament

 It is important to use the right 3D printer filament material for the right job.
 Here you can find the list of materials available together with detailed reviews and picture galleries for the most used materials in desktop 3D printing.
-PLA, ABS, Wood, PETG, Nylon, Support, FLEX, …
+PLA, ABS, Wood, PETG, FLEX, …